-The mutual insurance community has more than a century of experience serving rural and agricultural communities.
+The mutual community has more than a century of experience serving rural and agricultural communities.
 We go above and beyond to understand agricultural risk because we have a commitment to the sustainability of rural and agricultural communities.

-In addition to our product development, underwriting and loss prevention strategic services directed to agricultural risks, Farm Mutual Reinsurance Plan Inc. is lending financial and technical support to government agencies and not-for-profit organizations serving the agricultural community.
+In addition to our Analytics, Product, and Loss Prevention Services for agricultural risks, Farm Mutual Re is lending financial and technical support to government agencies and not-for-profit organizations serving the agricultural community.

-In 2007, the Ontario Ministry of Agriculture, Food and Rural Affairs (OMAFRA) struck a "Technical Advisory Committee on Farm Fires" to reduce the potential for life and property loss caused by fires in Ontario farm buildings through regulatory requirements and best management practices.
-Farm Mutual Reinsurance Plan Inc. supports this initiative through its participation on the advisory committee.
+Since 2007, Farm Mutual Re has supported the Ontario Ministry of Agriculture, Food and Rural Affairs (OMAFRA) "Technical Advisory Committee on Farm Fires".
+The focus of the committee is to identify ways to reduce the potential for life and property loss caused by fires in Ontario farm buildings through regulatory requirements and best management practices.

-Loss prevention services contributed to the publication of OMAFRA's "Reducing the Risk of Fire On Your Farm" and are pleased to be included in ongoing efforts to reduce fires in farm buildings through improvements in the Ontario Farm Building Code, the Ontario Electrical Code and the Ontario Fire Code.
+Loss Prevention Services contributed to the publication of OMAFRA's "Reducing the Risk of Fire On Your Farm" and are pleased to be included in ongoing efforts to reduce fires in farm buildings through improvements in the Ontario Farm Building Code, the Ontario Electrical Code, and the Ontario Fire Code.

-In addition, loss prevention services has delivered risk management presentations to organizations such as the Canadian Biogas Association, the Poultry Industry Council and the Ontario Federation of Agriculture and provided guidance to attendees at farm trade shows across Ontario.
+In addition, Loss Prevention Services has delivered risk management presentations to organizations such as the Canadian Biogas Association, the Poultry Industry Council and the Ontario Federation of Agriculture and provided guidance to attendees at farm trade shows across Ontario.

-We are supporting research sponsored by Farm and Food Care Ontario, a non-profit coalition representing Ontario farmers and associated businesses, that will determine whether thermal devices permanently installed in farm buildings are effective in identifying heat signatures and thereby reduce the risk of loss caused by fire.
+We are supporting research sponsored by Farm and Food Care Ontario, a non-profit coalition representing Ontario farmers and associated businesses, that will determine whether thermal devices permanently installed in farm buildings are effective in identifying heat signatures and thereby reducing the risk of loss caused by fire.